Last Modified: 18 Jun 2013

 Budget for meals not included:

-Taxi, Private Bus, Bus, Overnight sleeper train, Train, Public bus
+Taxi, Cruise ship, Private Bus, Boat, Bus, Overnight sleeper train, Plane

 All Intrepid group trips are accompanied by one of our group leaders.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 Intrepid endeavours to provide the services of an experienced leader however, due to the seasonality of travel, rare situations may arise where your leader is new to a particular region or training other group leaders.